skydvr01/Mobiledgex_Docker_Python_Hello_World/README.md

 # MobiledgeX_Docker_Python_Hello_World

 This demo application walks through the following
-* Step 1 -- How to create a base level Python http server that serves up a bare bones index.html and view from local browser
+* Step 1 -- How to create a base level Python HTTP server that serves up a bare bones index.html and view from local browser
 * Step 2 -- How to "dockerize" the webserver and view from local browser
 * Step 3 -- How to deploy the "dockerized container" to the MobiledgeX platform and view from local browser

 Couple of requirements:
 * This tutorial was developed for Mac OSX
-* Install Python 3 and Git -- https://nodejs.org/en/download/ && https://githowto.com/
+* Install Python 3 and Git -- https://www.python.org/ && https://githowto.com/

 ## Step 1 -- Create a Basic Web Server and View from Local Browser